 The scope of work performed during the investigation and remediation of MDA B differs from that of a typical Consent Order investigation.
 As a result, the organization and format of this report are different from that specified for investigation reports in section XI.C of the Consent Order.
 Section 1.0 provides introductory information.
 Section 2.0 gives an overview of the investigation and remediation process used at MDA B, including the regulatory framework and history, the specific objectives of the project, and changes to and deviations from the work scope identified in the approved IRWP.
-Section 3.0 summarizes the activities performed before excavation of the waste inventory, including the types and volumes of materials excavated, monitoring activities, and waste management.
+Section 3.0 summarizes the activities performed before excavation of the waste inventory, including historical investigations at MDA B. Section 4.0 describes excavation of the waste trenches, including the types and volumes of materials excavated, monitoring activities, and waste management.
 Confirmatory sampling within trenches to verify removal of waste and attainment of cleanup levels is described in section 5.0.
 The results of borehole sampling to define the nature and extent of contamination and characterize subsurface materials are presented in section 6.0.
 Section 7.0 summarizes conclusions with respect to specific project objectives.
 Section 8.0 presents recommendations.
 References and map data sources are provided in section 9.0.
 Appendix A contains a listing of acronyms, metric conversions, and data qualifiers.
 Data summary tables from the direct-push technology (DPT) are provided in Appendix B. All analytical data are provided in Appendix C (on DVDs included with this document), and the analytical data quality program is described in Appendix D. Appendix E contains summary statistics from analysis of overburden samples, and field methods are described in Appendix F. The results of air monitoring performed during waste removal activities are presented in Appendix G. Appendix H summarizes information on the characterization, management, and disposition of waste.
 Summary statistics for confirmation sample radiological data are presented in Appendix I, and Appendix J (on DVD included with this document) contains field logbooks from confirmatory sampling and borehole sampling.
-The borehole completion report for the vertical boreholes installed in 2011 is presented in Appendix K.
+The borehole completion report for the vertical boreholes installed in 2011 is presented in Appendix K. An evaluation of the detectability of soil and tuff volatile organic compound (VOC) contamination using field organic vapor monitoring is presented in Appendix L, and Appendix M includes representative photographs of confirmatory sample collection.